Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --filter_tag_info FILTER_TAG_INFO [FILTER_TAG_INFO ...], -ft FILTER_TAG_INFO [FILTER_TAG_INFO ...]
                             This function can set more filters to improve the results.
-Please assign 1. the tag, 2. bigger ("b") or samller ("s") and 3. value for filters.
+Please assign 1. the tag, 2. bigger ("b") or smaller ("s") and 3. value for filters.
 For example, "RPB_b0.1,MQ0F_s0" means that RPB should be bigger than 0.1 and MQ0F should be smaller than 0.
 Default is RPB_b0.1,MQSB_b0.1,MQB_b0.1,BQB_b0.1.